EB-4 Religious Worker Visa in Miami | I-360 for Ministers and Religious Workers

 Other EB-4 Special Immigrant Categories You Should Know

-Children under 21 who have been abused, abandoned, or neglected and are under court protection.Broadcasters:
+• Special Immigrant Juveniles (SIJ): Certain children under 21 who have been abused, abandoned, or neglected and who meet the required juvenile court findings and immigration criteria.

 Frequently Asked Questions About the EB-4 Religious Worker Visa